inductiva/inductiva/docs/intro_to_api/tasks.md

 ---

-Below a succinct description of each state, including the actions that lead to a state transition:
+Here’s a breakdown of each state and the actions that lead to a state
+transition:

 Status | What happened? | Why? | Recommendations to overcome -- | -- | -- | --